akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 ### Instance Transform Data

 Instance transform data has the type name "InstanceTransformData" and sets standard transform matrices for each item that's drawn.
 It contains the following members:

 * `variableGroupDesc`: string name for the shader variable group to use.

-### View Cull List

-View cull list has the type name "ViewCullList" and performs cull checks for bounding boxes in nodes that derive from `dsSceneCullNode` against the view frustum.
-The data is ignored and may be omitted.

-## Global Data

-Builtin global data specifications are documented below.

-### View Transform Data

-View transform data has the type name "ViewTransformData" and sets standard view and projection transform matrices.
-It contains the following members:

-* `variableGroupDesc`: string name for the shader variable group to use.